 Product is solid metallic pieces.
 Product may form explosive dust/air mixtures if high concentration of product dust is suspended in air.
-Firefighters should wear full protective clothing and self contained breathing apparatus.
+Firefighters should wear full protective clothing and self-contained breathing apparatus.
 Exposure to dust may be irritating to eyes, nose, and throat.
 Contact with hot metal may cause severe thermal burns.
 Do not touch or handle cast aluminum or heated materials before determining the temperature.
+Product contains nickel, which can cause skin and lung sensitization and is an identified carcinogen.
 Hot work operation such as welding, torch cutting, etc may potentially generate hexavalent chromium which has been identified as a carcinogen.
 See Section 15.